G7 agrees 'historic' global minimum corporate tax rate | DW | 05.06.2021

-The 'historic' agreement to commit to a global minimum corporate tax could end decades of countries competing to attract corporate giants with low tax rates.
+G7 finance ministers have agreed to levy a global minimum corporate tax rate of at least 15%, hoping to end decades of tax havens competing to attract multinationals.

 Finance ministers from the G7 nations on Saturday pledged to commit to a minimum global level of corporate tax of at least 15%